russross/blackfriday/README.md

     errors that were present in the C code).

 *   Good performance.
-I have not done rigorous benchmarking, but informal testing suggests it is around 8x slower than upskirt.
+I have not done rigorous benchmarking, but informal testing suggests it is around 3.5x slower than upskirt.
-    This is still an ugly, direct translation from the C code, so the difference is unlikely to be related to differences in coding style.
+    This is an ugly, direct translation from the C code, so the difference is unlikely to be related to differences in coding style.
 There is a lot of bounds checking that is duplicated (by user code for the application and again by code